Frithjof Schuon: Sacred art

-Along with Ananda Coomaraswamy and Titus Burckhardt, Frithjof Schuon reminds us that "sacred art is first of all the visible and audible form of Revelation and then also its indispensable liturgical vesture".
+Along with Ananda Coomaraswamy and Titus Burckhardt, Frithjof Schuon holds that "sacred art is first of all the visible and audible form of Revelation and then also its indispensable liturgical vesture".
 This art communicates "on the one hand, spiritual truths and, on the other hand, a celestial presence".
 James Cutsinger emphasizes that, for Schuon, an art is sacred "not through the personal aims of the artist, but through its content, its symbolism, and its style, that is, through objective elements", which must respect the canonical rules specific to the religion of its author.
 The latter, according to Martyn Amugen quoting Schuon, must be "sanctified or in a state of grace" because the language of the sacred "cannot spring simply from profane tastes, nor from genius, but must proceed essentially out of religion", which "cannot be replaced, far less can it be surpassed, by human resources".
 (Note: "A sacred work of art has a fragrance of infinity, an imprint of the absolute.
 In it individual talent is disciplined; it blends with the creative function of the tradition as a whole; this cannot be replaced, far less can it be surpassed, by human resources."
 Schuon, Spiritual Perspectives and Human Facts, World Wisdom, 2007, p.
 36) Icon painters, for example, "were monks who, before setting to work, prepared themselves by fasting, prayer, confession, and communion", (Note: "... it even happened that the colours were mixed with holy water and the dust from relics, as would not have been possible had the icon not possessed a really sacramental character."
 Schuon, The Transcendent Unity of Religions, Quest Books, 1993, p.
 77) in order to overcome the two pitfalls that threaten every artist: "a virtuosity tending towards the outward and the superficial, and a conventionalism without intelligence and without soul".